kclandry/2600-Final-Markdown/Advanced Markdown.md

 * [x] Think about doing the thing
 * [ ] Talk about doing the thing
 * [ ] Do the thing

+---

+### Footnotes and Definitions

+There are several more markdown functions, such as definitions and footnotes.
+However, these functions of markdown are not supported by github and cannot be demonstrated here.
+In other places that do support these functions, they work similarly to other forms of reference.

+A footnote is created in the same way a link or image reference is created, but uses a caret ( ^ ) to turn it into a footnote.
+When you define the reference, the document creates the footnote at the bottom of the page, and links the note to and from the origination point.

+A sentence with a footnote[^5] in it would have a footnote.
+It would be elsewere defined as [5] as normal, and show at the bottom of the page.

+A definition is also a reference based function.
+It is created independant of the initial reference, however.
+With links, images and footnotes, a reference is created and defined elsewhere.
+With a definition, the initial reference is not used.
+A definition is denoted with an asterisk before the square brackets.
+Once defined, whenever the word used within the brackets is used in the document, the definition is displayed if the user hovers over the word.
+This is used mostly for abbreviations.

+*[URL]: Uniform Resource Locator

+With this definition, whenever URL is typed, the word is automatically defined.